youkely/youkely.github.io/_pages/about.md

 A. Gawel, **Y. Lin**, T. Koutros, R. Siegwart, C. Cadena (2018, August).
 Aerial-Ground collaborative sensing: Third-Person view for teleoperation.
 In *2018 IEEE International Symposium on Safety, Security, and Rescue Robotics (SSRR)* (pp. 1-7).
 IEEE.

-## For more information
-More info about Yukai Lin can be found in [CV](https://youkely.github.io/cv/)